seeq12/seeq-connector-sdk-java/README.md

 If you encounter Gradle build errors, verify that Gradle is using the correct JVM.
 In your IntelliJ Settings, go to *Build, Execution, Deployment > Build Tools > Gradle* and select *Add JDK* in the dropdown menu for *Gradle JVM*.
-In the popup for setting the JDK home directory, select the `java/jdk/files` directory.
+In the popup for setting the JDK home directory, select the `java` directory you just installed.

 Take the following steps to verify your debugging setup: